Mount Engadine Lodge Review: Glamping in Kananaskis

 Mount Engadine Lodge

-Why Should You Book the Mount Engadine Lodge?
+Why Book Mount Engadine Lodge?

-Your Truly Remote at Mount Engadine Lodge
+You’re Truly Remote at Mount Engadine Lodge

+Mount Engadine Lodge is located along Smith Dorrian Road/Spray Lakes Road, about one hour away from Canmore and an hour and a half away from Downtown Banff.
 There isn’t much else around besides mountains, valleys, trees, and some moose.
-In other words, Mount Engadine is in an extremely remote section of Kananaskis and one of the best all around Alberta cabins.
+In other words, Mount Engadine is in an extremely remote section of Kananaskis and one of Alberta’s best cabins.

 Cozy Atmosphere